-Yup, it’s time for mother (and daddy’s) little helper: child safety locks.
+Yup, it’s time for mother (and father’s) little helper: child safety locks.
 Quick to install and easy on the pocketbook, these simple devices are worth their weight in gold.

 Types of Cabinet and Drawer Safety Locks